How to Create Windows 11/10 ISO Image from Existing Installation

 Type the following command and press Enter.

 Note: The drive letter may change under recovery mode, so the Windows installation drive may not be C: drive.
 In that case, you need to replace the drive letter "C" with where the Windows installed, and replace “D:\windows10” in ImageFile switch with the target location path where you want to save the custom image.

 This process might take a while and you cannot turn off the PC during the time.
 Please be patient until it finishes.

-How to make the ISO image file bootable
+Step 4.
+Make the ISO image file bootable.

 The created image file can be used to reset Windows 10/11 PC.
 To make it a bootable ISO image, follow these steps, here will take Windows 10 as an example:

 1. Open Windows 10 installation disc in File Explorer.
 Copy its contents and paste to a folder on your internal or external hard drive.
 For example, copy them to a folder named “iso-files” located on D: drive.
 You can also mount a Windows 10 ISO and copy its content.